chrjabs/rustsat/kissat/README.md

 <!-- cargo-rdme start -->

-# rustsat-kissat - Interface to the kissat SAT Solver for RustSAT
+# rustsat-kissat - Interface to the Kissat SAT Solver for RustSAT

 Armin Biere's SAT solver [Kissat](https://github.com/arminbiere/kissat) to be used with the [RustSAT](https://github.com/chrjabs/rustsat) library.